Skip to the content.

 bytes32 indexed _id,

-uint _value
+uint256 _value

 );

-function deposit(bytes32 _id) payable {
+function deposit(bytes32 _id) external payable {

 emit Deposit(msg.sender, _id, msg.value);